goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/14.webp)

-> Image Taken from the ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/abs/1505.04597)
+> Image taken from the ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/abs/1505.04597)

 The idea behind segmentation is, given an image "a".
 Create a map "b" around the objects which needs to be classified in the image.

-And the Reason they are called U-Net is because, well the architecture looks like a "U".
+And the reason these are called U-Nets is because, well the architecture looks like a "U".

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/12.webp)

-> Image Taken from the ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/abs/1505.04597)
+> Image taken from the ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/abs/1505.04597)

-This looks quite complicated so let's break it down with a simpler image
+This looks quite complicated so let's break it down with a simpler image.

 Also, I will proceed with the assumption you have an understanding of [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network) and how they work.
-If not, check the [Misc](#misc--references) for a guide to where you can learn more on the topic.
+If not, check the [misc](#misc--references) for a guide to where you can learn more on the topic.

 ![Image of simplified U-Net](/assets/blog_assets/demystifying_diffusion_models/11.webp)